illgitthat/oddsboom-extension/README.md

 # oddsboom-extension

-This private extension makes a few tweaks to oddsboom.com for ease of use.
+This private extension makes a few tweaks to betting websites